JayFrance

-Javin France (born February 23, 1993), professionally known as JayFrance, is an American hip-hop, R&B producer, and Public Figure from St. Louis, Missouri.
-He has produced for artists such as Wiz Khalifa, TrackBoyz, Schoolboy Q, Juicy J, Flo Rida, The Audibles, Fetty Wap among others.
-He was nominated for a grammy for best rap album for Wiz Khalifa's 5th studio album titled Blacc Hollywood.
+Javin France (born February 23, 1993), known professionally as JayFrance, is an American record producer from St. Louis, Missouri.
+He has produced songs for artists such as Wiz Khalifa, TrackBoyz, Schoolboy Q, Juicy J, Flo Rida, The Audibles, and Fetty Wap among others.

 Music career

 JayFrance in the studio during a mixing session.

 JayFrance first started experimenting with music as a student at Hazelwood West High School.
 His first major production hit came with Atlantic recording artist Fetty Wap's "My Way" in 2015.
 It also featured rapper Drake on the remix.
 The song reached #7 on the Billboard Hot 100 and attained the widespread attention for the first time.
 Following its release to digital retailers, "My Way" jumped 80 positions from 87 to number 7, fueled by 152,000 first-week sales and 6.6 million domestic streams.